 - SoFi sends funds to current loan servicers after signing final documents and a three-day rescission period.
 First payment to SoFi is due 30 to 45 days after paying off previous loans.

-ELFI provides dedicated loan advisors to guide you through the refinance process and competitive fixed and variable rates.
+ELFI provides dedicated loan advisors to guide you through the refinance process and offers competitive fixed rates and variable rates.

 - Refinance your total outstanding balance